We will put any important information about Coronavirus on this page, to keep you up to date.

 What to do when you have Coronavirus symptoms - Self Isolate/Test & Trace (Please note that the isolation period is now 10 days).

-All pupils not in school have on-line learning via Google Classrooms.
-If your child is unable to access this, please e-mail the school.
+All pupils not in school have on-line learning via Google Classrooms, please see our Remote Learning Parent Information for more information.
+If your child is unable to access Google Classrooms, please e-mail the school.

 Here you can read what we are doing to keep everyone safe in school - Covid-19 Risk Assessment